 The “Salone della Guardia Svizzera” (Hall of the Swiss Guards) is decorated with frescoes recounting the legendary descent of the House of Savoy.
 One of the frescoes shows a legendary ancestor, Vertegirus, who is described as “Angliae Dux” (Duke of England).

-The next room, the “Sala dei Corazzieri” (Room of the Cuirassiers), has a frieze frescoed in 1847 by Francesco Gonin.2 Among the events depicted in the frieze is the coronation of Victor Amadeus II, husband of Anne-Marie d'Orléans, as King of Sicily; he wears a blue mantle with an ermine cape.
-Anne-Marie can be seen kneeling behind her husband; she also wears a blue mantle.3
+The next room, the “Sala dei Corazzieri” (Room of the Cuirassiers), has a frieze frescoed in 1847 by Francesco Gonin.2 Among the events depicted in the frieze is the 1713 coronation of Victor Amadeus II, husband of Anne-Marie d'Orléans, as King of Sicily; he wears a blue mantle with an ermine cape.
+Anne-Marie can be seen kneeling behind her husband; she wears a white dress and veil, covered by a blue mantle.3 Five years afterhis coronation as King of Sicily, Victor Amadeus II exchanged Sicily for Sardinia.

 To the right of this scene is a depiction of King Victor (King Victor Emanuel I of Sardinia) receiving the keys of the city of Genoa.4 Victor is shown seated on a throne wearing a blue mantle lined with ermine.
 His younger brother, Charles Felix, can be seen standing next to him.
 Kneeling in front of King Victor are two representatives of the city of Genoa with keys on a pillow.
 Genoa had been an independent republic until the Napoleonic invasion in 1797.
 After the fall of Napoleon in 1814, the old republic was briefly restored, but the Congress of Vienna decided that its territories should be included in the Kingdom of Sardinia which annexed them on January 3, 1815.